sdurandeu/todomvc-aspnet/README.md

 1. Added Web API as SPA backend.
 1. Remove support for localStorage to simplify sample.
 1. Added 'ng-strict-di' directive and updated code to use inline array annotation.
+1. Configured Facebook authentication
+1. Fixed styles

 See https://github.com/johnpapa/angular-styleguide for Style Guidelines.

+### TODO
+1. Merge site.css and todomvc-app-css.css and use Bootstrap consistently
+1. Update the login flow to use angular and tokens (not standard MVC views)
+1. Autofocus on the textbox after adding a new TODO
+1. Mobile layouts